US shoots down another ‘high-altitude object’ over Alaska

 The U.S. military on Friday took down an object flying over Alaskan airspace days after shooting down a Chinese spy balloon along the South Carolina coast, the White House confirmed.

-The object was shot down within the last hour at President Biden’s direction, Kirby said, and landed in U.S. waters.
+The object was shot down Friday afternoon at President Biden’s direction, Kirby said, and landed in U.S. waters.

+“At the direction of the president of the United States, fighter aircraft assigned to U.S. Northern Command successfully took down a high-altitude airborne object off the northern coast of Alaska at 1:45 Eastern Standard Time today within U.S. sovereign airspace over U.S. territorial water,” Pentagon press secretary Brig Gen. Pat Ryder told reporters in a separate briefing on Friday.

 The government is still collecting information about the object, Kirby said.
 It is not yet known whether it was operated by another country or if it was privately or commercially owned.
 Kirby also would not say if the object was a balloon or another device.